Any exceptions to the following Academic Regulations must have the Vice President for Academic Affairs approval.

-- Courses with D or F grades must be repeated when they are required in the student's current major.
-All remaining courses for the current degree objectives must be completed at Chattanooga State.
+- Courses with D or F grades must be repeated at the institution when they are required in the student's current major.

 - Previously satisfied Learning Support requirements are not forfeited.
 Students who did not complete their Learning Support requirements during their previous enrollment must meet current requirements.

-- The student's transcript will note that the Academic Fresh Start was granted and the date of the Fresh Start.
+- The student's transcript will note the Academic Fresh Start, GPA, and credit totals and will be based on work beginning with the semester the Fresh Start begins.

-- A student transferring to non-TBR institution should contact that institution to see what impact an Academic Fresh Start will have prior to implementing the program at Chattanooga State.
+- A student planning to transfer to a non‐TBR institution should contact that institution to see what impact Academic Fresh Start will have before submitting the request.

-- The Academic Fresh Start will be applied to the major on the student's record at the time the fresh start application is submitted.
+- The current major will be considered the major the student has currently selected when the Fresh Start is formally applied.
 Courses excluded from the calculation will not be reviewed or reconsidered should the student change majors following the application of the Fresh Start.

 - Academic Fresh Start does not apply to any credential already awarded.